-The ATO has published answers to a number of frequently asked questions relating to the impact of COVID-19 on SMSFs – ATO COVID-19 FAQs
+The ATO has published answers to a number of frequently asked questions relating SMSF compliance as a result of COVID-19 – ATO COVID-19 FAQs

 Rent Relief for Related Parties